Lukasss93/laravel-larex/README.md

 * You can use `php artisan larex:sort` to sort the CSV file by group and key.
 * Be careful when using the `php artisan larex:export` command!
 It will overwrite all files named with the group names inside the CSV.
 * Be careful when using the **dot notation**!
 Only the **last** entry will override the value.
+* You can use `php artisan larex:insert` to add new items via CLI too!

 ### Example
 1. Run `php artisan larex:init` command